Marijuana DUI Attorney In Southern California

 Though recreational marijuana use is legal, driving under the influence is illegal in California.
 If marijuana use impairs a driver’s ability to practice the same amount of caution as a sober driver, they can be charged with a marijuana DUI.

 If you were charged with a marijuana DUI, The Law Offices of Paul S. Geller can provide you with personalized legal representation to help navigate the complexities of your case.
-Our Pasadena marijuana DUI lawyer can thoroughly research your situation to present a strong legal defense on your behalf.
+Our Southern California marijuana DUI lawyer can thoroughly research your situation to present a strong legal defense on your behalf.

 Marijuana DUI Penalties